nardis556/rnjesus-trading-bot/README.md

 # rnjesus-trading-bot

-based on https://www.youtube.com/watch?v=1PEyddA1y5E copy pasted most of the code
+inspired by https://www.youtube.com/watch?v=1PEyddA1y5E copy pasted most of the code

 use at your own risk